kidlo-th/kidlo-th.github.io/_posts/2024-06-04-ESXI-certificate-expiration.md

 ### Create SSL certificate through OpenSSL

-We create SSL certificate through openssl[^2], So you need prepare the OpenSSL tool in advence.
+We create SSL certificate through openssl[^2], So you need prepare the OpenSSL tool in advance.
 Execute the following command to create a certificate:

 ```shell
 [root@localhost ~]# cd /root